Wrike logo.

 In this complete guide to Scrum ceremonies, we’re taking an in-depth look at the five unique events that comprise the Scrum project management framework.
 We’ll also explore the different Scrum meeting types and offer tips for getting your team more invested in these rituals.

 Five events make up a Scrum sprint, four of which are meetings, also known as ceremonies or rituals.
-The four Scrum ceremonies are:
+Each of these events serves the sprint goal, which defines the outcome the team is working toward during the sprint.
+The sprint goal is now considered the guiding thread across all Scrum ceremonies.

 • Sprint planning